WannaBeChay/SimpleIpLogger_PHP/README.md

 # IpLogger_PHP

--PHP script to "steal" IP.
+-PHP script to log IP.

 -The IP its sended to a Discord WebHook.